 Djoser Step Pyramid was built during the 27th century BC.
 It stands in the Saqqara necropolis which is located near Memphis, the ancient capital of the Old Kingdom.
+Due to the popularity of this site, you will find that it is included in many of our Cairo tour packages.

 Whether you are searching for a nice relaxing break, or whether you want to experience a journey through the ages, Egypt is undeniably a prime destination.
 Regardless of why you want to visit Egypt, you’ll almost certainly want to see the pyramids during your stay.
 This is especially true if it’s going to be your first ever holiday in this ancient land.